AbbasTorabi/ZdataBinding/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+you must create Dynamic variable to bind textfiled value. like this: var my_variable: Dynamic<String> = Dynamic("")

 ## Installation

 ZdataBinding is available through [CocoaPods](https://cocoapods.org).
 To install